PistonDevelopers/rust-empty/README.md

 Some useful commands:

+    ./<exe>             Run program.
     cd <dir>            Step into sub directory.
     cd ..
 Step up one directory.
-    mv <from> <to>    Move file from one location to another. pwd               Prints the current directory.
+    ls                  List all visible files and folders in directory. ls -a               List all files, including those starting with '.'. mv <from> <to>      Move file from one location to another. mkdir <dir>         Create new directory.
+    pwd                 Prints the current directory.
-    vim <file>        Open file in text editor.
+    vim <file>          Open file in text editor. xdg-open .
+Open current directory in window.
+    (up/down arrow)     Browse command history.

+###Using Vim

+Vim is a text editor that can be used in the terminal window.
+It starts in a read-only mode.
+When you enter a mode you can go back using Esc.

+    :!<command>         Execute terminal command.
+    :w                  Save file.
+    :q                  Quit.
+    i                   Edit text.
+    u                   Undo.
+    Ctrl+r              Redo.
+    p                   Paste copied text.
+    v                   Select text.
+        d               Cut selected text.
+        y               Copy selected text.

 ###Installation